boazbk/crypto/lec_15_FHE.md

 Unlike the case of a trapdoor function, where it only took a year for  Diffie and Hellman's challenge to be answered by RSA, in the case of fully homomorphic encryption for more than 30 years cryptographers had no constructions achieving this goal.
 In fact, some people suspected that there is something inherently incompatible between the security of an encryption scheme and the ability of a user to perform all these operations on ciphertexts.
-Stanford cryptogapher Dan Boneh used to joke to incoming graduate students that he will immediately sign the thesis of anyone who  came up with a fully homomorphic encryption.
+Stanford cryptographer Dan Boneh used to joke to incoming graduate students that he will immediately sign the thesis of anyone who  came up with a fully homomorphic encryption.
 But he never expected that he will actually encounter such a thesis, until in 2009, Boneh's student Craig Gentry released a [paper](https://crypto.stanford.edu/craig/) doing just that.
 Gentry's paper shook the world of cryptography, and instigated a flurry of research results making his scheme more efficient, reducing the assumptions it relied on, extending and applying it, and much more.
 In particular,  Brakerski and Vaikuntanathan managed to obtain a fully homomorphic encryption scheme based only on the _Learning with Error (LWE)_ assumption we have seen before.

-Although there is  [open source library](http://shaih.github.io/HElib/), as well as [other](https://www.dcsec.uni-hannover.de/fileadmin/ful/mitarbeiter/brenner/wahc14_RC.pdf)
+Although there is an [open source library](http://shaih.github.io/HElib/), as well as [other](https://www.dcsec.uni-hannover.de/fileadmin/ful/mitarbeiter/brenner/wahc14_RC.pdf)
 [implementations](https://eprint.iacr.org/2014/816), there is still much work to be done in order to turn FHE from theory to practice.
 For a comparable level of security, the  encryption and decryption operations of a fully homomorphic encryption scheme are several orders of magnitude  slower than a conventional public key system, and (depending on its complexity) homomorphically evaluating a circuit can be significantly more taxing.
 However, this is a fast evolving field, and already since 2009 significant optimizations have been discovered that reduced the computational and storage overhead by many orders of magnitudes.